reubenharry/stochastic-memoization/README.md

 Here's what this does.
 At each step of the unfolding, we do as follows: with some probability linked to the number of existing fragments, we decide whether to get a fragment from the cache.
 If we do get one from the cache, we will use it to continue the unfolding.
 If not, we will proceed compositionally.

+This whole process produces a new fragment, so we can repeat it many times, accumulating a larger and larger store of fragments.
+We could also have used the state monad transformer on top of the probability monad, to cache fragments during the unfolding; that works, but seems unnecessary.

 ## Visualization

 It is pleasing to note that while the creation of a tree involves an unfolding, the transformation of a tree into a visualization is the dual operation, of folding.
 Naturally, recursion-schemes provides, for every unfolding operation, its dual folding operation.

-We create visualizations using the excellent *diagrams* package (actually it's several linked packages). *diagrams* provides a DSL in Haskell for compositionally generating diagrams.
+We create visualizations using the excellent *diagrams* package (actually it's several linked packages). *diagrams* provides a DSL in Haskell for compositionally generating diagrams, which is what I use for the images throughout.

+Folding is also how we take a syntax tree and produce a meaning.
+The dual of the `futu` recursion scheme is `histo`, and it makes sense to use this to interpret a syntax tree in an idiom aware way.
+Composing them gives `chrono`, which unfolds to produce a tree, and then folds it back down again.
+I might use that as a way of generating sentence meanings randomly.

 ## Inference

 The reason we use *monad-bayes* is that if you define something generically in terms of the MonadSample and MonadInfer classes, it provides a range of inference algorithms like MCMC, and methods for customizing your own inference.

-In general, we want to ask questions like: given the generative process described by `fragment`, and given a set of observed sentences, what must the set of fragments have been to have resulted in the generation of those sentences.
+In general, we want to ask questions like: given the generative process described by `fragmentGammar`, and given a set of observed sentences, what must the set of fragments have been to have resulted in the generation of those sentences.

 This is an *extremely* challenging inference problem, and just using MCMC out of the box is beyond hopeless.
 But as I better understand inference in this domain, I hope to use the tools of *monad-bayes* to implement something tractable.